rescript-lang/bucklescript.github.io/docs/generate-converters-accessors.md

 **Note**:

 - `coordinatesFromJs` uses an open object type that accepts more fields, just to be more permissive.
 - The converters are shallow.
 They don't recursively drill into the fields and convert them.
 This preserves the speed and simplicity of output while satisfying 80% of use-cases.
-File an issue if you'd like seeing recursive conversion happen though!
+If you'd like recursive conversion, upvote and subscribe to this issue: https://github.com/BuckleScript/bucklescript/issues/2294 (note: please don't leave 'I want this too!' comments, it spams all subscribers of the issue ;-)

 ### Usage